base/base/docs/specs/interop/superchain-weth.md

 - Reverts if called by any address other than the `SuperchainTokenBridge`.
 - Reverts if attempting to send more than the sender's available balance.
-- Reduce's the sender's balance by the sent amount.
+- Reduces the sender's balance by the sent amount.
 - Emits a transfer event from sender to null address for the sent amount.
 - Burns liquidity by sending the sent amount of ETH into the `ETHLiquidity` contract if native token is ETH.
   - Must not revert.
-- Emits a `CrosschainBurnt` event.
+- Emits a `CrosschainBurn` event.

 #### `crosschainMint`